automl/hposuite/hposuite/benchmarks/README.md

         --benchmark bbob-f1-2-0 \   # full bbob function name in hposuite --tabular_suite_name bbob_tabular \     # name of the tabular suite
         --task f1-2-0 \     # Name of the task in the bbob_tabular benchmark suite
-        -n_samples 2000     # Number of configurations to generate
+        --n_samples 2000     # Number of configurations to generate
     ```

 #### MF-Hartmann Tabular Generation